 Rayleigh scattering is the result of variations in fiber density, for instance, inconsistencies in the index of refraction.
 This may cause small amounts of light to reflect from each point in the fiber back toward the transmitter.

-Fresnel reflections may occur at connections or breaks where an air gap exists and the light traveling down the fiber encounters changes in material density.
+Fresnel reflections may occur at connections or breaks where an air gap exists.
+The light traveling down the fiber encounters changes in material density.
 A large amount of light, compared with the Rayleigh scattering, is reflected.

 Benefits of an OTDR